Skip to content Go to the main menu Go to the search form Go to the footer menu

 REMEMBER

-1. Maintain a healthy lifestyle: A few good habits – such as regular physical activity, regular leg massages, dietary changes, and ensuring that legs are kept elevated while sleeping – all help to slow the onset and progression of venous disease.
+1. Maintain a healthy lifestyle: A few good habits – such as regular physical activity, regular leg massages, dietary changes, and ensuring that legs are kept elevated while sleeping – all may help to slow the onset and progression of venous disease, and improve leg symptoms.

 2. Be proactive: If you start to notice symptoms, see a doctor immediately.
 Regardless of the stage of its development, care is essential for relieving symptoms and preventing the complications of this progressive disease.